qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > \- Jeff Bezos

 **The more non-trivial things you do, the more mistakes you will make**.
-No one can make no mistakes when doing many non-trivial things.
-However, **company KPIs often has large weight on punishing mistakes** (loss aversion in KPI design).
-This cause veteran employees learn to do non-trivial things as few as possible and as conservative as possible.
+No one can make no mistake when doing non-trivial things.
+However, **company KPIs often have large weight on punishing mistakes** (loss aversion).
+This cause veteran employees learn to be overly conservative, resulting in lower competitiveness of the whole company.

 ### Risk compensation